 - In an early chapter of School Rumble, Tenma tries to deliver a love letter to her would-be boyfriend, Karasuma, this way.
 (They are living in modern-day Tokyo.)
 She keeps peppering him with arrows while he dodges without even noticing, and he never even spots the letters.

-- In Tantei Opera Milky Holmes, Gentlemen Thief Stone River shoots an arrow with a note into Milky Holmeses room.
+- In Tantei Opera Milky Holmes, Gentleman Thief Stone River shoots an arrow with a note into Milky Holmeses room.
 But since the titular heroines are about as dumb as a bag of rocks, they don't even notice it.
 When they eventually see the fourth of fifth arrow, the proceed to read the vertically written note horizontally and have no idea what it's supposed to be.
 So Stone River shoots yet another arrow with a small tape player attached to it, reading the message out loud.

 - Used in Lucky Luke stories featuring Indians; one time the sheriff finds out when he takes the arrow in the rear.